-Students DO NOT have to have a bank account with US Bank to receive their refund via direct deposit (ACH).
+Students DO NOT have to have a bank account with PNC Bank to receive their refund via direct deposit (ACH).

 Students are provided the choice to have any overpayment of charges which results in a credit balance deposited into their bank checking account or to have a refund check mailed to them.